Half-Shot/bark-spec/PROPOSAL.md

 ## Deliverables

-- I plan to deliver a complete web based client by the end of the development period.
-Mpre specifically, this means the styling, javascript source code and html documents used to develop it.
+- I plan to deliver a complete web based client (approximately 2000-4000 lines of source code) by the end of the development period.
+More specifically, this means the styling, javascript source code and html documents used to develop it.
-- Full documentation on the implementation of creating a 'bark' client, and how to extent this one further.
+- Full documentation on creating extentions and improvements to 'Bark'

 ## Timeframe

-This is the schedule I plan to keep to.
-Each milestone has been given a deadline.
-I expect to meet them, and the time will include bug testing and research for each task.

 |Week    | May           | June          | July            | August          |
 |:------:|:-------------:|:-------------:|:---------------:|:---------------:|